wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

     When a paid subscription to Wallarm is activated, access to the client account is restored for all users.

 Information about the trial period is displayed in Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md).

-## Subscription management

-* To activate, cancel, or change a subscription, please send a request to [sales@wallarm.com](mailto:sales@wallarm.com).
-* Information about active subscription is displayed in Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md).
-* Subscription cost is determined based on [incoming traffic volume](../admin-en/operation/learn-incoming-request-number.md), subscription period, and the chosen Wallarm product.